 Home evaluations are completed for all prospective foster and adoptive families.
 This evaluation includes documentation that the family meets all of the above requirements.
 During this process, the case manager will make at least two home visits to gather additional information and to assess the home safety requirements.

 Additional information about foster care and adoption in Georgia can be found by reading general adoption information and detailed information on the Georgia Division of Children and Family Services website.

-If you adopt or foster through the Division of Family and Children’s Services, the costs of medical exams and drug screens are typically paid by prospective parents, but these are reimbursable.
+If you adopt or foster through the Division of Family and Children’s Services, the nominal fees for medical exams and drug screens are typically paid by prospective parents, but these are reimbursable.

 If you work with a private agency, you may be charged fees.

 If you are new to the process, it is highly recommended that you attend an information session.
 During an information session, details of the requirements to foster and adopt are discussed.
 Families also receive additional information on the foster care and adoption programs and the approval process.